- Home

 - Dependencies and caching

-- Remote build cache for Gradle
+- Bitrise Build Cache for Gradle

 The Bitrise remote build cache allows you to utilize the Gradle build cache for both local and CI builds.
 The solution caches Gradle task outputs on a remote server.
 When you run a build, Gradle will not execute tasks whose output is available in the remote cache and download the cache entry instead.